-Mid-South REACH: Cycle 2
+Mid-South REACH: Cycle 3

-Grant Cycle 2 Request for Application
+Grant Cycle 3 Request for Application

 Mid-South REACH Product Development Grants

-Request for Applications (RFA): Cycle 2
+Request for Applications (RFA): Cycle 3

 Background:

 The Mid-South REACH program is not a traditional grant program.
 It is focused on product development and requires milestone-based project management in six-month increments, renewable up to four times.
-Project Managers in each of the Mid-South REACH states are available to assist with preparation of pre-applications.
+Project Managers in each of the Mid-South REACH states are available to assist with the preparation of pre-applications.
 Applicants invited to submit a full application will work with Project Managers and/or mentors on product development plans and project timelines.

 Important Dates:

-Pre-applications due: November 8, 2024 by 5:00 PM (CT)
+Pre-applications due: May 9, 2025 by 5:00 PM (CT)

-Full application invitations sent: November 25, 2024
+Full application invitations sent: June 4, 2025

-Full applications due: January 17, 2024 by 5:00 PM (CT)
+Full applications due: July 15, 2025 by 5:00 PM (CT)

-Full application pitch presentations: February 10-21, 2025*
+Full application pitch presentations: August 14-15, 2025*

-Anticipated award start/end dates: April 1, 2025 – September 30, 2025
+Anticipated award start/end dates: October 1, 2025 - March 31, 2026

 *Exact dates to be determined